Divertimenti for six winds (Mozart): Divertimento in B♭ major, K. 240

-The opening Allegro is more elaborate than the corresponding movement in K 213 with a fuller second subject and a recapitulation starting in the middle of the first subject; the formal repetition of the opening statement is reserved for the very end of the movement.
+The opening Allegro is more elaborate than the corresponding movement in K. 213 with a fuller second subject and a recapitulation starting in the middle of the first subject; the formal repetition of the opening statement is reserved for the very end of the movement.
 The Menuetto is quite striking due to the droning second oboe during the opening statement and the dotted rhythms the different voices seem to be teasing each other with during the repeat of this statement.
 The Allegro finale is in sonata form and more rhythmic than melodic, save for the gentle C minor second subject first presented by the first oboe and then repeated, an octave lower, by the first bassoon.
-According to the explicit indication in the autograph the horns in K 240 are corni alti in B [high horns in B-flat].
+According to the explicit indication in the autograph the horns in K. 240 are corni alti in B [high horns in B♭].

-Divertimento in E-flat major, K 252/240a
+Divertimento in E♭ major, K. 252/240a

-The autograph is preserved in the Biblioteka Jagiellońska Kraków and is undated; Wolfgang Plath deduced a date "probably between January and August 1776" placing it somewhere between K 240 and 253, but its date of composition cannot be fixed more precisely than this, even with the help of calligraphic examination.
+The autograph is preserved in the Jagiellonian Library in Kraków and is undated; Wolfgang Plath deduced a date "probably between January and August 1776" placing it somewhere between K. 240 and 253, but its date of composition cannot be fixed more precisely than this, even with the help of calligraphic examination.
 The work consists of the following four movements: